 Growing in masses along the Potomac Heritage Trail in Spring, phlox looks beautiful when mixed in with the bluebells.

-There are lots of phlox near the river in Seneca Park.
+There are lots of phlox near the Potomac River in Seneca Park.

 Wood Poppy